RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 echo 'vault_secret_name: Red Hat' > $WORK_DIR/group_vars/dev/wildflyservers/vault.yml
 ```

-As you can see, some refactoring has been done to ensure, that it is possible to use different configurations for different environments.
+As you can see, some refactoring has been done to ensure that it is possible to use different configurations for different environments.
 This is achieved by having different environment folders in the *group_vars* directory.
 In this case a dev profile is created by adding dev specific settings to the folder *$WORK_DIR/group_vars/dev/*.
-Servers can belong to several groups, so in the hosts file we can add a group *dev* with all servers listed.
+Servers can belong to several groups, so in the **$WORK_DIR/hosts** file we will now add the group *dev* with all servers listed.
 The *hosts* file should look like this:

 ```
 [lbservers]
-client_system_1 ansible_host=xxx.xxx.xxx.xxx
+loadbalancer1=xxx.xxx.xxx.xxx

 [wildflyservers]
-client_system_2 ansible_host=yyy.yyy.yyy.yyy
+wildfly1 ansible_host=yyy.yyy.yyy.yyy
-client_system_3 ansible_host=zzz.zzz.zzz.zzz
+wildfly2 ansible_host=zzz.zzz.zzz.zzz

 [dev]
-client_system_1 ansible_host=xxx.xxx.xxx.xxx
+loadbalancer1 ansible_host=xxx.xxx.xxx.xxx
-client_system_2 ansible_host=yyy.yyy.yyy.yyy
+wildfly1 ansible_host=yyy.yyy.yyy.yyy
-client_system_3 ansible_host=zzz.zzz.zzz.zzz
+wildfly2 ansible_host=zzz.zzz.zzz.zzz
 ```

-As before change machine names to those assigned to you.
+>As before, change xxx.yyy.zzz to the IP-addresses assigned to you.

 Now Ansible will include all variables defined in *$WORK_DIR/group_vars/dev/* for the servers listed, each time the playbook is run.